 - Preparing for Diversity in the Midst of Adversity: An Intercultural-communication Training Program for Refugee Assistance Crisis Management.
 In Handbook of Crisis and Emergency Management, edited by Ali Farazmand.
 NY: Marcel Dekker, 2001, pp. 23-38.
 Lead author.

 - Managing Refugee-assistance Crises in the Twenty-first Century: The Intercultural-communication Factor.
 In Handbook of Crisis and Emergency Management edited by Ali Farazmand.
 New York: Marcel Dekker, 2001, pp. 737-765.
 Co-author.

 - Cross-cultural Management: The Pitfalls of Unspoken Signals.
 World Executive's Digest – English edition, 1998 January, pp. 49-50.
 Lead author.

 - Nonverbal Hints for Successful Intercultural Negotiation.
 World Executive's Digest --Chinese edition, 1997 November, pp. 58-60.
 Lead author.

 Dr. Ngai has taught courses in communication studies, multicultural education, integrating Indigenous education, and English as a second/foreign langauge in Shanghai, Hong Kong, Addis Ababa, and Missoula since 1995.

-Phyllis Ngai grew up in Hong Kong and has lived in Missoula for 20 years.
-Dr. Ngai has conducted research and lectured at universities in various countries on four continents, including Camboida, India, China, Ethiopia, and Norway.
-Two years ago, as volunteers, she and her family helped build houses for the needy in Guatemala.
+Phyllis Ngai grew up in Hong Kong and has lived in Missoula nearly 25 years.
+Dr. Ngai has conducted research and lectured at universities in various countries on four continents, including Camboida, Myanmar, India, China, Ethiopia, and Norway.
+Several years ago, as volunteers, she and her family helped build houses for the needy in Guatemala.